fifikim/books-cli/README.md

 - Goals:
   - Continue implementing additional features.
   - Clean up new code & look for ways to minimize duplication.
 I think I need to look at how my Menu classes are structured bc this is where a lot of the messiness currently originates.
 Probably need to break up the PageMenu class into different Menu classes that manage each page's respective actions.
-  - Begin testing new features & creating mocks to test API calls.

 -Wins:
   - ✅  I completely refactored my and restructured my classes to make sure relevant methods are grouped together and have access to the data that they need.
 Looks much tidier to me.